 Kashiwazaki-Kariwa Nuclear Power Plant

-OrganizationKashiwazaki-Kariwa, world's largest nuclear plant in Japan, faced restart delays after a 14-year shutdown.
+OrganizationKashiwazaki-Kariwa, world's largest nuclear plant in Japan, faced restart delays and a data breach incident.

 About

 The Kashiwazaki-Kariwa Nuclear Power Plant, operated by Tokyo Electric Power Company (Tepco), is the world's largest nuclear power plant by installed capacity.
-Located in Niigata province, Japan, it was shut down following the 2011 Fukushima disaster.
-Recently, the plant has been the subject of intense scrutiny as Japan attempts to restart its nuclear reactors.
-Reactor number six was restarted on Wednesday, marking the first time in roughly 14 years that the plant has been online.
-However, operations were suspended just hours later due to an alarm during reactor-start-up procedures.
-This occurred a day later than initially planned due to a prior alarm.
-The restart attempt is significant as Japan seeks to reduce its reliance on fossil fuels.
-Separately, an employee of Japan's Nuclear Regulation Authority (NRA) lost a phone containing confidential data related to the plant's security during a personal trip to China, raising concerns about potential data leaks.
+It's located in Niigata prefecture, Japan, and was idled following the 2011 Fukushima disaster.
+Recently, the plant has been newsworthy due to efforts to restart its reactors.
+Reactor number six was restarted after nearly 15 years, but operations were quickly suspended due to an alarm during start-up procedures.
+The restart's timing is uncertain.
+Adding to the controversy, an employee of Japan's Nuclear Regulation Authority (NRA) lost a phone containing confidential data related to nuclear security at the plant during a personal trip to China, raising concerns about potential data leaks.
+These events highlight the challenges and sensitivities surrounding Japan's efforts to revive its nuclear power program in the wake of Fukushima.